- 2013-2014 Student Handbook

 6. Title IX Coordinator (unless otherwise noted on the Title IX website, the Director of the Office of Diversity and Affirmative Action is the Title IX Coordinator).

-7. "Reporting Party" refers to any individual who makes a report about an incident involving sexual assault.
-A Reporting Party does not need to be a victim of sexual assault and may act as a third party to file a report on a Student's behalf.
+"Reporting Party" refers to any individual who makes a report about an incident involving sexual assault or relationship violence.
+A Reporting Party does not need to be a victim of sexual assault or relationship violence and may act as a third party to file a report on a Student's behalf.
 To avoid confusion, however, in most contexts within this Policy, "Reporting Party" refers to the person who has experienced the sexual assault.

 A Student found responsible for a Level 1 sexual assault may be suspended.
 Other sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.